aweschler/centos/GIT.md

 ## Overview

-__UNDER CONSTRUCTION__

-This page explains one way to set up a Git repository on a CentOS server.
+This page explains one way to set up a Git repository on a CentOS server, followed by one way to set up Gitosis on that server.
 This page assumes that you have set up the server using the instructions in BASE.md.

 I developed these instructions to help me create multiple separate remote git repositories for students of my courses to submit assignments.

 ## Installation